Ziya-As/PostgreSQL/postgreSQL.md

 SELECT u.username, u.country, p.name FROM users u, products p;
 ```

-If `table1` has n rows and `table2` has m rows, the `CROSS JOIN` will return a result set that has nxm rows.
+If `table1` has n rows and `table2` has m rows, the `CROSS JOIN` will return a result set that has $nxm$ rows.
 In practice, you use a cross-join when you want to have all possible combinations of rows from both tables.

 <hr>